ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 REGISTER_CLIENT_CID capsule.
 The client uses the Destination Connection ID field of the received packet to determine if the packet was originated by the proxy, or merely forwarded from the target.
-The client replaces the Virtual Client Connection ID with the real Client Connection ID.
+The client replaces the Virtual Client Connection ID with the real Client Connection ID before processing the packet further.

 # Proxy Response Behavior {#response}